Pope decries “emergency” of plastics blighting world’s seas

-VATICAN CITY (AP) — Pope Francis wants concrete action to combat the “emergency” of plastics littering seas and oceans.
+VATICAN CITY (AP) — Pope Francis on Saturday called for concrete action to combat the “emergency” of plastics littering seas and oceans, lamenting the lack of effective regulation to protect the world’s waters.

-Francis made the appeal in a message Saturday to galvanize Christians and others to work to save what he hails as the “marvelous,” God-given gift of the “great waters and all they contain.”
+Building on his papacy’s concern for the environment, Francis issued a message aimed at galvanizing Christians and others to commit to saving what he hails as the “impressive and marvelous,” God-given gift of the “great waters and all they contain.”

-He said efforts to fight plastics litter must be waged “as if everything depended on us.”
+“Sadly, all too often many efforts fail due to the lack of effective regulation and means of control, particularly with regard to the protection of marine areas beyond national confines,” the pope wrote.

-The pope also denounced as “unacceptable” the privatization of water resources at the expense of the “human right to have access to this good.”
+“We cannot allow our seas and oceans to be littered by endless fields of floating plastic,” Francis said.
+“Here, too, our active commitment is needed to confront this emergency.”

 Most Read Nation & World Stories